-Dissent: The level of dissent in reasons in the High Court of Australia has increased in the last decade.
-The proportion of my own dissents has increased significantly.
-The number is highest in constitutional cases.
-Depending on the cases classed as constitutional, the proportion in 2004 was 52.64% or 10 cases out of 19.
-Taking all cases in 2004, I dissented in 38% of the dispositions of all proceedings.
-The closest in dissent rates, both in constitutional cases and generally, is Callinan J with 22.45% of all decisions being in dissent.
-Although we sit together amicably in the Court, we represent polar legal philosophies and values.
-This is often reflected in our reasons.
+Dissent: The proportion of cases in which I dissent has increased in the last decade76.
+Taking all cases in 2006, I dissented in 48% of the dispositions of all proceedings77.
+The closest in dissent rates, both in constitutional cases and generally, is Heydon J with 16% of all decisions being in dissent.
+Although we sit together amicably in the Court, we probably represent polar legal philosophies and values.
+This is sometimes reflected in our reasons.